Article updated, November 2023.

 If you’re not hitting the right mark with the people likely to buy from you, you’re pissing against the wind.

 Do not be alarmed, this isn’t about to get boring/difficult.

 You’re probably already bored.

-If your site is like the home of a hoarder after 20 years, collecting tat, users won’t stay.
-They’re not going to make the effort to look through out-of-date bean cans, cat shit, and old newspapers to find your eBook.
-And why would you make it that bloody difficult?
+So if your site is like the home of a hoarder after twenty years of collecting tat, users won’t stay.
+They’re not going to make the effort to look through out-of-date bean cans, cat shit, and old newspapers to find the stuff they want.

-I’m bored now, let’s finish up
+I’m bored, let’s finish up.

 Getting your site bang on means looking at all its components.

 Content, site architecture, and technical elements all play a part.
 Find yourself a technical SEO and book an audit to identify some quick wins.
-Monitor your website’s performance with Google Console and track the content that performs well.
-Then you can figure out why certain pages rank better and apply those principles to all your site.
+Monitor your website’s performance with Google Search Console and track the content that performs well.
+Then you can figure out why certain pages rank better and apply those principles to your site.

 If your content is hard to find and hard to understand then your UX sucks.
 If you’d like me to sort that out, click here to see how I can help.

 I’m a freelance business content writer at The Sarky Type®.
 My thang is SEO-informed blurb that sets your words on fire (ablaze with LOLs and engagement not to be confused with real fire that destroys everything in sight.
 Metaphors are better when they don’t require explanation.
 Note to self).